centreon/centreon-plugins/docs/fr/developer/guide.rst

                                                 command_path => '/bin/',
                                                 command_options => '-l');

-Output displays files in /home using ssh on a remote host.
+TODO Output displays files in /home using ssh on a remote host.

 windows_execute